Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 When Lilker turned 50 back in 2014, he announced his retirement from active touring, opting instead to focus more upon recording projects.
-One of those such projects is the Rochester, N.Y. based Blurring, who are back with their sophomore recording, “Cloud Burner“.
+One of those such projects is the Rochester, New York-based Blurring, who are back with their sophomore recording, ‘Cloud Burner‘.

-Joining bassist Dan in rounding out the band’s roster are vocalist Mark Welden, drummer Erik Burke and guitarists Scott DAgostino and Mathew Colbert.
-The resumé of acts that this motley crew of musicians lay claim to is truly impressive and include ex-Sulaco, Lethargy, Kalibas, United Forces and several others.
+Joining bassist Dan in rounding out the band’s roster are vocalist Mark Welden, drummer Erik Burke, and guitarists Scott DAgostino and Mathew Colbert.
+The resumé of acts that this motley crew of musicians lays claim to is truly impressive and includes ex-Sulaco, Lethargy, Kalibas, United Forces, and several others.

 There is prevalent technicality embedded into the music.
 Despite the dizzying time signatures and harsh vocals, it is there.
 It is enveloped in somewhat experimental elements like those found on the fantastic “Casket Black” or the amazing title track end piece, “Cloud Burner“.

 Some less disciplined music fans will not be able to appreciate the talent riveted into these compositions, of course.
 Ones that have not had the years to train their ears to discern what is truly elevated playing may mistakenly cast this aside as “noise”, or what have you.
 Their folly will limit and condemn them to a purgatory of mediocre music then.
 So be it.

 Don’t be such a dimwitted dullard, my friend.
 You have the opportunity to now go dive headlong into the dissonant grind metal cesspool of Blurring‘s “Cloud Burner” below.
 The Bandcamp embedded stream of this five-song effort awaits to take you further into the underground, perhaps further than ever before.